ubports/docs.ubports.com/porting/build_and_boot/Boot_debug.rst

 Booting
 =======

-In the previous section you completed the installation of Ubuntu Touch on your device.
-The next step is to boot the device and gain remote access.
+In the previous sections you completed building and installing Ubuntu Touch on your device.
+The next step is to boot the device, gain remote access and debug as necessary.

 What is a successful boot?
 --------------------------